Tencent/TenDBCluster-Tdbctl/README.md

 ## License
 TenDBCluster is licensed under the GNU General Public License Version 2, except for the third-party components listed below.
 Copyright and license information can be found in the file TenDBCluster-License.
+The copyright notice pertaining to the Tencent code in this repo was previously in the name of “THL A29 Limited.”
+That entity has now been de-registered.
+You should treat all previously distributed copies of the code as if the copyright notice was in the name of “Tencent.”

 ## Acknowledgements